 When you cash out your investment from a gold IRA, then you will pay taxes on your gains shortly afterward.
 Gold IRAs face additional fees and taxes.
 This includes paying a 10% fee if you withdraw early.

 When it comes to IRA investments in gold, you won't have to pay the 28% collectible tax rate.
 You will be subjected to the marginal tax rate.
-This also means you'll pay over 28% in taxes if you fall in a high-income tax bracket.
+This rule also means you'll pay over 28% in taxes if you fall in a high-income tax bracket.

 The above means your income bracket determines how much you'll pay in taxes.
 Furthermore, if you take losses on your investments, you can write them off because they aren't allowed to be deducted.